Oil falls as Saudi, UAE plan for higher output capacity

 The U.S. Energy Information Administration (EIA) also said global oil demand is expected to dive by 910,000 bpd in the first quarter due to coronavirus outbreak.

 Oil prices had climbed $2 earlier in the session on hopes that spending cuts by North American producers to cope with multi-year low crude prices would lead to a drop in output.
+Numerous U.S. companies have already cut back spending, including Occidental Petroleum Corp, Marathon Oil Corp and Diamondback Energy Inc.

 “Any reduction in spending and drilling will take time to show up in actual production figures and is unlikely to mitigate the bearish impact of a massive Saudi output increase, in case the latter does happen,” oil brokerage PVM’s Tamas Varga said.